redhat-developer/vscode-java/README.md

 ===============
 This is an open source project open to anyone.
 Contributions are extremely welcome!

-For information on getting started, refer to the [CONTRIBUTING.md instructions](CONTRIBUTING.md).
+For information on getting started, refer to the [CONTRIBUTING instructions](CONTRIBUTING.md).

 Continuous Integration builds can be installed from http://download.jboss.org/jbosstools/jdt.ls/staging/.
 Download the most recent `java-<version>.vsix` file and install it by following the instructions [here](https://code.visualstudio.com/docs/editor/extension-gallery#_install-from-a-vsix).